Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 Each one has a good reason to do what they do.

-It emphasizes the point though, that one should be absolutely sure about the purpose and extent that a chosen sanitizer will apply to its input.
-Is it for removing dangerous things?
-Is it to scrape HTML off the string or escaping any HTML-special characters?
+It emphasizes the point though, that one should be absolutely sure about the purpose of a chosen sanitizer and extent that it will change its input.
+Is it for removing potentially dangerous things, but keep as much HTML intact as possible?
+Is it to scrape all HTML off the string, or only escaping any HTML-special characters?
+The results will differ tremendously.

 We enter the danger zone when mixing several tools together without taking a cautious look first.
 For example,